 When the next potential consumer clicks on any of the pages from their Google search, they’ll be able to read through reviews of your product or your service and the experience they had with members of your staff that represent your brand.

 If your customer service processes are being done and your standards are being upheld, your next potential consumer will get to read about how well they were treated and how much they enjoyed working with whoever they came across as the face of your brand.
 These reviews will help sway the potential consumer reading the review.
 Hopefully, they will decide that doing business with your brand will be a good idea because they will be treated well.

-Yet as humans, there’s bound to be a day where you’re doing your best but a slip of the tongue happens or you don’t get to the consumer as quickly as they would like, or the day is off all the way around.
-The voice of the consumer that had a bad experience with your brand will be at your potential consumer’s fingertips as well.
+As humans, there’s bound to be a day where you’re doing your best, but a slip of the tongue happens, or you don’t get to the customer as quickly as they would like, or the day is off all the way around.
+The voice of the consumer that had a bad experience with your brand will be at your potential customer's fingertips as well.
 They’ll be able to see how your customer service processes failed the unsatisfied consumer and how the standards they expected the brand to uphold were not met.

 The consumer will have to weigh the reviews they read and decide which consumer they want to believe.
 Do they believe the satisfied consumer?
 Or do they take caution to avoid an experience like the unsatisfied consumer?

 There are a couple ways you can help the customer make up their mind over which review they are going to choose to listen to about your brand.

 1) Answer the negative review